-The Morningstar ESG Commitment Level is the summary expression of our analysts' opinion of the strength of the ESG investment program at the strategy and assetmanager level.
+The Morningstar ESG Commitment Level is the summary expression of our analysts' opinion of the strength of the ESG investment program at the asset-manager level.

-The date shown next to the Morningstar ESG Commitment Level for Strategies and the Morningstar ESG Commitment Level for Asset Managers is the date on which the Morningstar Manager Research analyst assigned or reaffirmed the current assessment for the managed investment based on the analyst's latest review and research report for the managed investment.
-The Morningstar ESG Commitment Level for Strategies is reevaluated at least every 14 months while the Morningstar ESG Commitment Level for Asset Managers is reevaluated at least every 18 months.
+The date shown next to the Morningstar ESG Commitment Level is the date on which the Morningstar Manager Research analyst assigned or reaffirmed the current assessment for the managed investment based on the analyst's latest review and research report for the managed investment.
+The Morningstar ESG Commitment Level is reevaluated at least every 18 months.

 The Morningstar ESG Commitment Level is not a credit or risk rating.
 It is a subjective evaluation performed by Morningstar's manager research group, which consists of various Morningstar, Inc. subsidiaries ("Manager Research Group").
-In the United States, that subsidiary is Morningstar Research Services LLC, which is registered with and governed by the U.S. Securities and Exchange Commission.
+In the United States, that subsidiary is Morningstar Research Services LLC, which is registered with the U.S. Securities and Exchange Commission.

-The Morningstar ESG Commitment Level scale is Leader, Advanced, Basic, and Low.
-The level of rating for the Morningstar ESG Commitment Level for Strategies is based on our analysts' evaluation of a strategy's ESG process, resources, and asset manager.
-The level of rating for the Morningstar ESG Commitment Level for Asset Managers is based on our analysts' evaluation of a firm's ESG philosophy and process, resources, and active ownership.
+The Morningstar ESG Commitment Level scale is Leader, Advanced, Basic, and Low and is based on our analysts' evaluation of a firm's ESG philosophy and process, resources, and active ownership.

-For more detailed information about Morningstar ESG Commitment Level, including its methodology, please go to http://global.morningstar.com/equitydisclosures.
+For more detailed information about Morningstar ESG Commitment Level, including its methodology, please go to http://global.morningstar.com/equitydisclosures